OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls applicable to all AI threats:**

 * AIPROGRAM.
 Take responsibility for AI as an organization.
 Create and keep an inventory of AI initiatives and make someone responsible for analysing and managing the risks.
 For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures, oversight adn cyber security.
-Technically one could argue that this control is out of scope for cyber security, but it helps identifying initiatives that require cyber security attention.
-This attention is covered by the other controls in this document.
+Technically one could argue that this control is out of scope for cyber security, but its has an AI security purpose.
+Purpose: 1) reduces probability of AI initiatives being overlooked for proper governance (including security) - as covered by controls in this document, and 2) increases incentive for proper governance as the AI program takes responsibility for it.
+Without proper governance, the controls in this document can only happen by accident.
 Links to standards:
   * ISO/IEC 42001 AI management system (under development)

 * SECPROGRAM.
 Include data science activities including AI security threats in the organization security program (information security management system).
+Purpose: reduces probability of AI initiatives being overlooked for information security management, vastly increasing security risk.
 Links to standards:
   * The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
 Gap: complete coverage with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.
 At the high abstraction level, the most relevant 27001 controls are:
     * 27001 control 5.1 Policies for information security
     * 27001 control 5.10 Acceptable use of information and other associated assets